 In a Group RRSP, both the employer and employee can contribute to the plan.
 The employer oversees the plan, but the portfolio belongs to the employee who then gets to decide how to invest the money from a list of options.

 Since it’s the employee’s money to invest, he or she takes on the risk.
-Unlike a traditional defined benefit pension plan – which pays beneficiaries for life and where the plan administrator (e.g. the employer) assumes all the risk and has to make up for any shortfall – a Group RRSP or defined contribution plan offers no such guarantee.
+Unlike a traditionally defined benefit pension plan – which pays beneficiaries for life and where the plan administrator (e.g. the employer) assumes all the risk and has to make up for any shortfall – a Group RRSP or defined contribution plan offers no such guarantee.
 Your portfolio will rise and fall with the market and it’s your responsibility to ensure you’ve adequately saved enough for retirement.

 Group RRSP vs. Defined Contribution Pension